1 John 2:12-14 Three Stages of Spiritual Growth, The Description

 (G) But you are my child with full rights!

-The new or young believer in Christ needs a mentor to clarify the certainty of their relationship with God through Christ and affirm the particular way they can now relate to God as their Heavenly Father.
+A new or young believer in Christ needs a mentor to clarify their relationship with God through Christ and to confirm the specific way they can now connect with God as their Heavenly Father.

 Strategy for Properly Caring for the Children (New believers)

-New believers must be well cared for by other believers.
-Babies are dependent on their parents and need to be cared for so that they can learn from their parents' knowledge and experience.
-The same is true for new believers, who need to be carefully instructed in certain areas.
+New believers need to be well cared for by other believers.
+Babies rely on their parents and require care to learn from their parents’ knowledge and experience.
+The same applies to new believers, who must be carefully guided in certain areas.

 • The plan of salvation